suhasmaddali/Telco-Customer-Churn-Prediction/README.md

 <img src = "https://github.com/suhasmaddali/Telco-Customer-Churn-Prediction/blob/main/Plots/Random%20forest%20confusion%20matrix.jpg"/>

-The AUC of the random forest classifier is about 0.88 which is better than the other models that we have considered and used in our machine learning problem.
-As noted, however, the model fails to capture important the class that is likely to churn as compared to other models.
-Therefore, we would need to be used better models that can capture this variable more accurately.
+With an AUC of approximately 0.88, the random forest classifier outperforms the other models we have tested and applied in our machine learning task.
+Nevertheless, the model falls short in accurately detecting the class of customers who are likely to churn in comparison to other models.
+Consequently, we must seek out and utilize more precise models that can more accurately identify this variable.

 <img src = "https://github.com/suhasmaddali/Telco-Customer-Churn-Prediction/blob/main/Plots/AUC%20random%20forest.jpg"/>